 Welcome to the Centurion Ultramarathon Running Team page.
 The news feed at the top follows the very different paths of the runners profiled below in their quest to fulfil their own ultrarunning goals.
-Here is the provisional calendar of major ultra events & results for the team in 2017:
+Here is the provisional calendar of major/ focus ultra events & results for the team in 2017:

 I've dabbled in ultras from multi-day desert races to slightly less successful mountain endeavours and, five or so years later, despite loving hilly trails the most, I've come to learn through experimentation that runnable courses are probably my thing (partly because London isn't blessed with mountains, but also because I seem to be able to run relatively slowly for a long time).
 I also love a road marathon for the speed-endurance factor and have a famous Dad who crews all my races (and seems to have a magic sixth sense about my next races, even before I've decided myself).
 If there's one thing I like more than racing it's training - I love nothing better than getting really stuck into the process - it's partly due to being a bit all-or-nothing, but also because I don't believe in only being half prepared (although I may contradict myself about this at Lakeland50 this year).

 1. Winning Grand Union Canal Race this year in 27:26 and breaking the female course record.
 Probably the race where the penny finally dropped that runnable courses are my thing.